yves-biener/boundary-aware-node-centrality-spatial-graphs/doc/presentation.typ

 #pagebreak()
 #heading(outlined: false)[The Problem of the Boundaries]

-// TODO reformulate!
-However, when using node centrality measures to quantify node importance in such spatial graphs, they tend to prioritize nodes in the center of the graph and de-prioritize nodes that are close to the boundary of the tissue section.
+// However, when using node centrality measures to quantify node importance in such spatial graphs, they tend to prioritize nodes in the center of the graph and de-prioritize nodes that are close to the boundary of the tissue section.
 This is a problem, because the boundary is very often an arbitrary artifact of the tissue sample collection protocol (e.g, a small skin section was cut out of an arbitrary section of a larger skin area of interest) and should hence not affect node importance quantification.
+- Node centrality measures often prioritize nodes at the center of spatial graphs.
+- The tissue section on which the corresponding spatial graph is extracted from is by nature limited.
+- These measures de-prioritize nodes near the boundary of the tissue section.
+- Resulting centrality measures may not apply to the tissue because of side effects of the corresponding used algorithms beeing effected by the boundary of the spatial graph.

 // --------------------------------------------------------------------------------------------------------------------
 #pagebreak()
 = Relation between Boundary and Centrality

+/ Primary Goal: Determine if a node's centrality measure is effected by the boundary of the graph.
+  - How "much" effected?
+  - Compare effectiveness of different centrality measures.
+  - Create basis for meaningful measures.
+/ Secondary Goal: Correction of calculated centrality measures.
+  - Based on the relationship between the boundary and centrality create a model that tries to "correct" the determined centrality measures.

 // TODO boundary <-> centrality
 // - for closeness centrality measurement